pradosh-arduino/PradoshOS/README.md

- Now the OS CAN run in VirtualBox or VMware so here are the steps to run in qemu if your in linux you need to run `make run` (implemented make run for linux users) if your in Windows run `run.bat`
+ Now the OS CAN run in VirtualBox or VMware so here are the steps to run in qemu if your in Windows run `run.bat`

 ## Pictures